mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ```

-Now let's define some examples for this faithfullness metric.
+Now let's define some examples for this faithfulness metric.

 ```python
 examples = [